 Visit The Illinois Department of Children and Family Services (DCFS) Sunshine website to find more resources.

-You can find more information on becoming a child care provider by visiting Child Care Aware.
+You can find more information on opening and running a family child care by visiting Child Care Aware.

 Starting Points for Family Child Care